ronanchilvers/solo-d6/Scenes/13 - Down The Stairs.md

 > **Outcome:** Yes
 > **Random Event:** None

+> [!oracle] Does he hear whimpering?
+> **Roll:** 22
+> **Outcome:** Yes
+> **Random Event:** PC Negative, Relinquish Riches / Officially Rotten,

 Sakari holds up a paw - "Listen!".
 A sound comes to them down the tunnel, a thin whimper, as of a wounded animal.
+Then there is silence.
+Sakari edges forwards along the tunnel towards the source of light, Okan behind him.
+Kaapo stays back a little.
+Sakari reaches the end of the tunnel.
+He holds a paw up to Okan indicating he should stay back and then carefully and slowly inches forward so he can see into the room.

+The room is quite large with a low ceiling.
+In the centre is a raised dais with an altar on it.
+Standing before the altar, arms raised, is a figure.